muratk5n/thirdwave/en/README.md

 ---

-Compressed H2 is ok for short trips that can be made frequently due to max capacity I'm reading about, it looks suitable for eg Oz-Japan not as much for SA-Japan.
+Compressed H2 is ok for short trips that can be made frequently due to max capacity, it looks suitable for eg Oz-Japan not as much for SA-Japan.
 I made some calcs below for 40 trips / year and a fleet of 20 ships, using 250 bar H2 having 700 kwh/m3,

 ```python
 capacity = 120000 #m3